film / tv / politics / social media / lists celeb / pajiba love / misc / about / cbr

 punisher-skull-750x383-750x383.jpg

-Being The Punisher isn’t something that you can turn on and off.
+Being the Punisher isn’t something that you can turn on and off.
 It’s not something that you do only on weekends, or your days off, as if you’re golfing or fishing with your buddies.
 It’s not something that you do during eight-hour-long shifts before you go home, and have dinner while watching your favorite television show(s) for the tenth time, because it’s the comfort food you so desperately need to help keep you afloat during this pandemic.
 It’s not something that you do during your free time when you’re not at work in a police station, a firehouse, a hospital, or an office building, or when you’re not sharing all of your racist opinions on Facebook, Twitter, 4Chan, or the message boards of Stormfront.
-One of the things that make The Punisher so brutally efficient at what he does is that he is always on mission, never goes off-duty, and his kill-switch is always in the ON position.
+One of the things that make the Punisher so brutally efficient at what he does is that he is always on mission, and never goes off-duty.
 When he’s not out there killing the enemy, he is either eating, sleeping, training, or preparing himself to kill the enemy, whether it’s through weapons maintenance, or doing research and surveillance on the criminal underworld, so that he knows who his next target is, and what to expect when he goes after them.
-To do what The Punisher does, and to be, as his former partner, Microchip, once called him, a machine that runs at optimum efficiency, it requires laser-sharp focus and absolute commitment.
-Most of the people who idolize The Punisher, and who claim they want to be like him, can barely stay focused on not looking at their cell phones when walking down the street, or sitting in a movie theater, back when most of us were able to set foot in any movie theaters.
+To do what the Punisher does, and to be, as his former partner, Microchip, once called him, a machine that runs at optimum efficiency, it requires absolute focus and commitment.
+Most of the people who idolize the Punisher, and who claim they want to be like him, can barely stay focused on not looking at their cell phones when walking down the street, or sitting in a movie theater, back when most of us were able to set foot in any movie theaters.
 Nor can they even commit to boycotting Netflix because they believe that it supports child pornography, or boycotting NFL games because of the league refusing to support Colin Kaepernick.
 So expecting a 24/7/365 commitment to a lifestyle that involves gunfights, bloodshed, and nothing else (which includes not bragging about said lifestyle to your friends on social media) might be asking for a little too much.

-Garth Ennis, who is considered by many to be one of the best writers in the comic book industry, has spent the last two decades writing stories about The Punisher.
-And the stories he has written for The Punisher MAX (which was published under MAX, Marvel’s imprint that publishes material meant only for mature readers) are considered not just some of the best Punisher stories ever written, but some of the best crime fiction in the entire genre.
-So naturally, when Ennis was asked his opinion about terrorists in the Capitol building wearing The Punisher’s skull with pride, he had this to say:
+Garth Ennis, who is considered by many to be one of the best writers in the comic book industry, has spent the last two decades writing stories about the Punisher.
+The stories he has written for The Punisher MAX (which was published under MAX, Marvel’s imprint that publishes material meant only for mature readers) are considered not just some of the best Punisher stories ever written, but some of the best crime fiction in the entire genre.
+So naturally, when Ennis was asked his opinion about terrorists in the Capitol building wearing the Punisher’s skull with pride, he had this to say:

 “I’ve said this before a couple of times, but no one actually wants to be the Punisher,” Ennis exclusively told SYFY WIRE.
 “Nobody wants to pull three tours of duty in a combat zone with the last one going catastrophically wrong, come home with a head full of broken glass, see their families machine-gunned into bloody offal in front of their eyes, and then dedicate the rest of their lives to cold, bleak, heartless slaughter.”